srid/emanote/docs/start/install.md

 | ---------- | ----------------- | ----------------- |
 | [[docker]] | Guaranteed        | Linux, WSL, macOS |

-Emanote is not on [Hackage](https://hackage.haskell.org/) yet, as 1.0 is yet to be released.
-Once on Hackage, Emanote can be packaged up in various ways like [Pandoc](https://pandoc.org/) (another Haskell software on Hackage) is.
-It will become the distributor's responsibility to create and maintain this long-term.
 Nix and [[docker]] are the only mechanisms the author intends to support in the long-term.
+Emanote is also available in nixpkgs.